 Winning Big “It is to our own detriment that we underestimate the might of small and simple things.” ?
 Richelle E. Goodrich For the longest while, I religiously bought lottery tickets.
 Other than playing online poker at tangkasnet, it was the only form of gambling I participated in.
-I was never any good at casino games, to be honest.
+I’m not the greatest at casino games, to be honest.
 However, even this never yielded me more than $20 each time I won.
-So you won’t exactly find me on sites such as betting.com, but I know of so many people that do!
-That being said, one of
+So you won’t exactly find me on sites like betting.com too often!
+That being said, one of my friends

 More Than Just Words That We Forget In a servant leadership culture we learn by choice or example that if we want to be great, we have to serve others respectfully.” ― Vern Dosch Before you get turned off thinking that this is a political post, let me tell you two things.
 It is not.
 However, all my posts are in some way political.
 Politics is very much part of my make up.
 Just as being professional is, likewise pastoral.
 These form part of what I have described in a